Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - some chance to ragdoll player on fallimpact, higher chance if leg is hurt
 - improved rwgImprovePOIs.sh to place tall buildings only on wasteland and to remove towns that are not on the wasteland
 - drinking rain may be dangerous now, unless you use a water filter. you can collect rain also with an empty jar.
+- added traps around POIs (they can be usefull too)
 .
 --------- v0.9a -----------
 - initial release.